 Poem in Your Pocket Day takes place every year on a day in National Poetry Month.

 Poem in Your Pocket Day is about a conscious effort to be aware of a poem that is living with you for a day.
 A poem on a piece of paper folded and inserted in your pocket.
-Not in your purse or your backpack or your car or in your lunch.
-In your actual pocket.
+Not in your purse or your backpack or your car or in your lunch or even on a cell phone.
+A poem on a piece of paper in your actual pocket.

 So to recap, here are the rules: